-A number of hitherto unexplained symptoms such as fatigue, pain and cognitive dysfunction may - at least partly - be attributable to small fiber neuropathy.
+A number of hitherto unexplained symptoms such as fatigue and pain and cognitive dysfunction may - at least partly - be attributable to small fiber neuropathy.
+However, the relationship between all these features is unclear, and their concomitant occurrence does not demonstrate causality.

 It has been observed that sarcoidosis patients with symptoms displayed more depressive symptoms and scored lower on health status compared with patients without current symptoms.
 Moreover, patients suffering from sarcoidosis often report cognitive complaints, such as memory loss and concentration problems.
 Cognitive failures are a substantial problem in sarcoidosis patients, even after adjustment for differences in age and sex distribution.
 No substantial relationship has been found with clinical characteristics, such as disease duration, and severity.
 In some studies, fatigue, depression and symptoms related to autonomic dysfunction were associated with the occurrence of cognitive dysfunction.
 These findings emphasize the need for further research to integrate knowledge about coping, cognitive performance, fatigue and depressive symptoms in sarcoidosis into clinical management

 Standard anti-inflammatory therapies are usually ineffective for this condition.
-Neuropathic drugs such as gabapentin may be useful for symptomatic relief.
-For refractory cases, anecdotal reports suggest the effectiveness of standard anti-inflammatory therapies, intermittent immunoglobulin (IVIG) therapy and/or anti-TNF in selected cases.
+Neuropathic drugs such as gabapentin may be useful for symptomatic pain relief.
+For refractory cases, anecdotal reports suggest the effectiveness of intermittent intravenous immunoglobulin (IVIG) therapy and/or anti-TNF agents in selected cases.